UniversalAptronym/Locus-Server/Instructions/Raspberry_Pi_Image_Setup.md

 Click `Next` and then `Edit Settings`.
 Fill in the settings. **Keep track of your Pi hostname, your Pi username (if different), and your Pi password!!!** These are very important.
 The Pi hostname will be used to connect to your Pi.
 The Pi username and password will be used to give commands to your Pi.

 Under `Wireless LAN`, for `SSID`, enter the name of your wifi.
 Under `Wireless LAN`, for `SSID`, enter your wifi password.
 Click the `Services` tab and make sure you have 'Enable SSH' and 'Use password authentication' enabled.
 This will ensure you can talk to your Pi through your wifi.
 Click `Save`, `Yes`, and `Yes`.
 Wait for the Raspberry Pi Imager to finish writing the Pi OS to your SSD.
+If your computer asks you if you want to format your device when finished **do not say yes** (this will wipe your Pi device).

 <img src="../Media_Repository/Pi_Imager_OS_settings_1.png" alt="Pi imager OS other" alt="Pi imager OS settings" title="Pi imager OS settings" width="30%"/> <img src="../Media_Repository/Pi_Imager_OS_settings_2.png" alt="Pi imager OS settings" title="Pi imager OS settings" width="30%"/>

+Remove the USB plug of the SSD enclosure from your PC.
+Make sure your Pi is unplugged from any wall outlet.
+Plug the USB plug of the SSD enclosure into the Pi.
+Plug your Pi into a wall outlet.
+Wait one minute while your Pi boots up.
+You now have a tiny functioning computer!

+Your next step, to talk to the Pi, is to [use SSH to connect to your Pi](../Instructions/SSH_setup.md).
+After that, [install CasaOS](../Instructions/CasaOS_Setup.md), a free and open source operating system which goes on top of your Raspberry Pi OS and makes it easier to work with.

 # __Secure Communication Only (Advanced)__